 - At discharge, a BOAS nurse will run through all post-operative care instructions and medications with you.
 You will also receive printed paperwork containing all of these instructions.

 - Your dog will be able to have water as soon as you are home, and start with a small (soft food) meal that night.

 During the recovery period (1-2 weeks after surgery):

 - Follow all post-op instructions that we have given you.

 - For the vast majority of patients, recovery is fairly easy and non-eventful.
 A small percentage may have a rough time for a few days or a week, usually related to age and noisier dogs.

-- We encourage a small amount of xylitol free soft vanilla ice-cream 2-3 times daily for 3-5 days, and have found this really lifts the spirits of the small number feeling a little sorry for themselves (1-2 level tablespoons only!).
+- We encourage a small amount of soft vanilla ice-cream (xylitol and birch sugar free), 2-3 times daily for 3-5 days, and have found this really lifts the spirits of the small number feeling a little sorry for themselves (1-2 level tablespoons only!).

 - It is not unusual for some patients to vomit or regurgitate during this period.
 If this is just some small phlegm vomits, or a little food 2-3 times a day, but they are otherwise well, this is of little concern and quite normal, but please still call your BOAS nurse and let her know.
 They will adjust medications if appropriate.